-To be admitted to this programme, all applicants must meet the following requirements in addition to the requirements set out in the Bachelor Generic Regulations:
+To be admitted to this programme, all applicants must meet the following requirement in addition to the requirements set out in the Bachelor Generic Regulations:

 Admission from Diploma in Veterinary Nursing

-To complete a Bachelor in Applied Science in the Animal Management and Welfare major from the Diploma of Veterinary Nursing, students will have already completed 60 credits which are shared between the two programmes (Level 5: Tertiary Studies, Animal Husbandry; Level 6: Applied Animal Behaviour, Animal Breeding and Nutrition).
+To complete a Bachelor in Applied Science in the Animal Management and Welfare major from the Diploma of Veterinary Nursing, students will have already completed 60 credits which are shared between the two programmes (Level 5: Contemporary Issues in Biology, Animal Husbandry; Level 6: Companion Animal Behaviour, Animal Health and Welfare).
 Students with the Diploma in Veterinary Nursing will be able to cross-credit 180 credits towards the BAppSci.
 To complete the degree, students will then be required to follow a prescribed course of study (180 credits).

 Applicants may be granted Discretionary Admission if they have:

-- Have a maximum total of 12 in New Zealand Sixth Form Certificate in their best four subjects, or equivalent.
+- a minimum of 68 NCEA credits at Level 2 in their best 4 subjects, or have a maximum total of 12 in New Zealand Sixth Form Certificate in their best four subjects, or equivalent.